Automatic semigroups vs automaton semigroups: Introduction

-A significant problem is to recognize whether a given (semi)group is self-similar, that is, an automaton (semi)group.
-Amongst the unsolved problems in group theory of the Kourovka Notebook \cite{kou}, there is the one (with number~16.84) asked by~Sushchanskii (see also~\cite{lmos}): \begin{quote} {\bf } Can the $n$-strand braid group~$\BB_n$ act faithfully on a regular rooted tree by finite-state automorphisms? \end{quote} This amounts to ask whether the braid group is a subgroup of some automaton group.
-Amongst the thirty-odd listed problems from~\cite{aim}, we can pick the one with the number~1.1: \begin{quote} It seems quite difficult to show whether a given group is self-similar. \begin{itemize} \item Are Gromov hyperbolic groups self-similar? \item Find obstructions to self-similarity. \end{itemize} \end{quote} All these questions can be meaningfully rephrased in terms of semigroups or monoids.
+\subparagraph*{Related open problems} A significant problem is to recognise whether a given (semi)group is self-similar, that is, an automaton (semi)group.
+Amongst the thirty-odd listed problems from~\cite{aim}, we can pick the one with the number~1.1: \begin{quote} It seems quite difficult to show whether a given group is self-similar.
+Are Gromov hyperbolic groups self-similar?
+Find obstructions to self-similarity. \end{quote} Amongst the unsolved problems in group theory from the Kourovka Notebook \cite{kou}, the one (with number~16.84) asked by~Sushchanskii (see also~\cite{lmos}) can be formulated as follows: \begin{quote} Is the $n$-strand braid group~$\BB_n$ a subgroup of some automaton group? \end{quote} All these questions can be meaningfully rephrased in terms of semigroups or monoids.

-\bigbreak Our aim here is to establish a possible connection between being an automatic semigroup and being an automaton semigroup.
-Preliminary observations are that these classes intersect non trivially and that none is included in the other (see Figure~\ref{fig-picture}).
+\subparagraph*{Our contributions} The aim here is to establish a possible connection between being an automatic semigroup and being an automaton semigroup.
+Preliminary observations are that these classes intersect non trivially and that neither is included in the other (see Figure~\ref{fig-picture}).
 Like the Grigorchuk group for instance, many automaton groups are infinite torsion groups, hence cannot be automatic groups.
 By contrast, it is an open question whether every automatic group is an automaton group.
 The latter is related to the question whether every automatic group is residually finite, which remains open despite the works by~Wise~\cite{Wise} and~Elder~\cite{ElderPhD}.
 Like the bicyclic monoid, some automatic semigroups are not residually finite, hence cannot be automaton semigroups (see~\cite{Cain} for instance).
+As for the intersection, we know that at least finite semigroups, free semigroups (of rank at least~2, see~\cite{BroughCain15,BroughCain16}), free abelian semigroups happen to be both automatic semigroups and automaton semigroups.